eweix/drafts/content/notes/11_information-practices.md

 date: 2023-08-20
 ---

 There's a lot of information out there.
-How do you organize it all?
-I certainly don't do it well.
+To make sense of it, it's best to use some form of organization.